ebru/notes-from-the-day/README.md

 **What is the difference between imperative and declarative deployments?**

 In imperative deployments, you say what to do, decide on current states and all steps to do.
 In declarative deployments, you say what you need in a config file and a tool does it for you.
 (Like master in k8s.)
-It is done somehow and you do not care about steps.
+It is done somehow and you do not care about previous steps.